Vincent York's International Jazz Day

 Friday, April 30TH@ 7:30 PM EST

 Vincent York – saxophonist, composer, bandleader, educator and advocate for the arts – returns to the House for his annual International Jazz Day concert celebrating jazz and its important place in history.
-He brings with him a stellar line-up of area jazz musicians (John Douglas, trumpet; Josef Dias, bass; Alex White, drums) to join the celebration and receives a special honor from the Southeastern Michigan Jazz Association.
+He brings with him a stellar line-up of area jazz musicians (John Douglas, trumpet; Josef Deas, bass; Zach Saginaw, drums) to join the celebration and receives a special honor from the Southeastern Michigan Jazz Association.